codingMustache/codingMustache/README.md

 ## Joke of the Day

-What musical instrument is found in the bathroom?
-A tuba toothpaste.
+A termite walks into a bar and asks “Is the bar tender here?”

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+What is known as &quot;the brain&quot; of the Computer?
- 1. Quantum Link
+ 1. Central Processing Unit
- 2. GEnie
+ 2. Keyboard
- 3. Prodigy
+ 3. Graphics Processing Unit
- 4. CompuServe
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  Central Processing Unit
 </details>